Glenn James

-Glenn Robert James OAM is a former Australian rules football umpire in the Victorian Football League.
+Glenn Robert James is a former Australian rules football umpire in the Victorian Football League.
 James umpired the 1982 and 1984 VFL Grand Finals and is recognised as the only Indigenous Australian to umpire VFL or AFL football.

 Early life

 James was the tenth child in a family of 14.
 His father, an Indigenous Australian of the Yorta Yorta people, worked in the Ardmona Cannery in Shepparton.
 The young James attended school at Gowrie Street School in Shepparton.

 In 1968, James was drafted into the Australian Army and spent a year in Vietnam during the Vietnam War.
 James is one of two VFL umpires to have served in Vietnam, the other being goal umpire Trevor Pescud.